Single-atom heat machines enabled by energy quantization

 where $\gamma=\frac{C_p}{C_v}$ is the specific heat ratio and $\eta^{en}_{Car}$ is the Carnot efficiency limit for an engine.
+For an incompressible gas, $r=1$ and $\eta^{en}_{Otto}=0$.
+Classically, a compressible working substance is needed for work extraction, as it has been shown for classical rubber engines \cite{farris1979rubber,mullen1975thermodynamics} and classical continuum media \cite{paolucci2016continuum,gurtin2010mechanics}.
 We show below that these paradigms break down once energy quantization is included in the analysis.

-We first show that if the adiabatic potential deformation during the Otto cycle (from $V_c$ to $V_h$ and vice versa) is such that the level energies $E_{n,c}$ and $E_{n,h}$ at the time of contact with the cold and hot bath, respectively, scale as $E_{n,h}=qE_{n,c}$, where $q$ is a positive constant independent of $n$, then the operation mode and efficiency of the heat machines are the same in the classical and quantum limits.
+We first show that if the adiabatic potential deformation during the Otto cycle (from $V_c$ to $V_h$ and vice versa) is such that the energy levels scale as $E_{n,h}=qE_{n,c}$, where $q$ is a positive constant independent of $n$ (homogeneous scaling), then the classical and quantum heat machines always operate in the same mode with the same efficiency.
 Examples of this type of deformation are the frequency change of a 1D harmonic trap or the change of length of a 1D infinite square well potential.
-Under this assumption, the work (see the Methods, Section 1) can be written as
+Under this assumption, the work (see SI-I) is

-where $C_{v}\equiv\frac{\partial\langle H_{h}\rangle_{T}}{\partial T}$ is the heat capacity when the potential is $V_h$ (see Methods, Section 1), and $\langle\rangle_{T}$ is the expected value in the thermal Boltzmann distribution at temperature $T$.
+where $C_{v}\equiv\frac{\partial\langle H_{h}\rangle_{T}}{\partial T}$ is the heat capacity when the potential is $V_h$, and $\langle\rangle_{T}$ is the expected value in the thermal Boltzmann distribution at temperature $T$.
 Similarly, the expressions for the heat transfers are: $ Q_h=\int_{qT_{c}}^{T_{h}}C_{v}dT$ and $Q_c=-\frac{1}{q}\int_{qT_{c}}^{T_{h}}C_{v}dT. $ These expressions can also be derived from a completely classical treatment \cite{greiner2012thermodynamics}, where $C_v$ is then the classical heat capacity.
-It therefore follows that, for quantum systems with homogeneous energy scaling, the engine and refrigerator efficiencies are independent of the heat capacity, and are exactly the same as in the classical case.
-However, the efficiency and even the operation mode can change due to quantization when adiabatic potential deformations result in inhomogeneously scaled eigenenergies, $E_{n,h}\neq qE_{n,c}$.
+Efficiencies, being the ratio between work and heat, do not depend on the heat capacity for homogeneous energy scaling and under this condition are the same for classical and for quantum heat machines.
+However, the efficiency and even the operation mode can change when adiabatic potential deformations result in inhomogeneously scaled eigenenergies, $E_{n,h}\neq qE_{n,c}$.